-But right now—during the COVID-19 crisis—might not be the right time for this move, especially if you want to refinance federal student debt.
+Borrowers might be considering a refinance as a way to lower their loan costs.
+But doing so during the ongoing COVID-19 crisis might not be the right time, especially if you want to refinance federal student debt.
 Refinancing federal student loans during COVID-19 means waiving crucial borrower protections, including student loan relief provided by the CARES Act.

 Why You Shouldn’t Refinance

 Refinance Federal Student Loans, Lose CARES Act Relief

 The CARES Act extends unprecedented student loan relief for federal student loan borrowers.
 Benefits to borrowers with federally owned student loans include administrative forbearance that automatically suspends payments.
 Forbearance was set to expire on Jan.
 31, 2022, but it was extended multiple times, and as of April 6, 2022, is set to last until Aug.
 31, 2022.